seek-oss/wingman/fe/lib/components/BrandSelect/README.md

 ## Brand Select Widget

-The BrandSelect widget abstracts the `advertisementBrandings` query on SEEK API and provides a select input that returns a full list of advertisement brandings associated with the specified hirer.
+The BrandSelect widget abstracts the `advertisementBrandings` query on SEEK API and provides a select input that returns a paginated list of advertisement brandings associated with the specified hirer.
 Read more about underlying [`advertisementBrandings` query](https://developer.seek.com/schema/#/query/advertisementBrandings).

 ### Properties